deepset-ai/haystack-home/content/overview/quick-start.md

 {{< /tabs >}}

-For a hands-on guide on how to build your first RAG Pipeline with Haystack 2.0, see our tutorial.
+For a hands-on guide on how to build your first RAG Pipeline with Haystack, see our tutorial.

 {{< button url="https://haystack.deepset.ai/tutorials/27_first_rag_pipeline" text="Tutorial: Creating a RAG Pipeline" color="green">}}